masalachai/gemini-git-browser/README.md

 ## Demo

-A local demo can be run by cloning the repository and build a local docker container that will host a sample repository within the container.
+A local demo can be run by cloning the repository and building a local docker container that will host a sample repository within the container.

 ```
 git clone git@github.com:masalachai/gemini-git-browser.git && cd gemini-git-browser
 sh deploy/deploy.sh development
-docker run -p 1965:1965 -it gemini_git_browser
+docker run -p 1965:1965 -it gemini_git_browser:latest
 ```

 Once the container is running, the capsule can be seen with a gemini browser at gemini://localhost/